By Kurt Scholle

 - On-Page SEO.
 Your Focus Keyword should be in the URL of your post, the H1 headline, at least one sub-headline, your META description, the file name of an image on the page, the ALT tag of an image and in the anchor text of a link to the page from another page on your site of from another website.
 We like to create PINS with links to blog content.
 You might also post a short video on YouTube with a link back to your post.

-Conclusion: Well-written content is probably the most important element of a successful blog post and word count matters!
+Conclusion: Well-written content is probably the most important element of a successful blog post and word count matters of you want to know how to rank number one on Google!
 Pillar posts of 2,000 words or more are critical

 Having a few images seems to be a key ranking factor and optimizing images for your Focus Keyword and maybe a couple of other related keywords by including the keywords in the title and ALT-tags.
 Strong internal links and exterior links, especially from sites with some measure of authority are critical to ranking on the first page of the SERPs.